Booking and payment

 About Argyll Walking Holidays will not be liable for any injury, loss, damage or expense resulting from force majeure or any unforeseen circumstance beyond our control.

 In the unlikely event that you have a concern or complaint during your holiday, this should be brought to our attention immediately so we can try to resolve the situation straight away.
 Should it not be possible to settle the matter instantly, you should write to us as soon as possible after your holiday.
-Delay in so doing may lead to an inability to substantiate your claim.
-All complaints and claims against About Argyll Walking Holidays will be dealt with under Scottish Law and Custom.
+Delay in so doing may lead to an inability to substantiate the matter.